nikhilsimha/take-home/README.md

     D --> E
 ```
 3. upon clicking the node in the graph, create a side bar on RHS and show the node information on the sidebar
+4. BONUS - take an additional argument, # of levels, which limits the depth of the graph.

 ## We are looking for